-I recently wrote a Handbook on using Linkedin for a larger company that has many such handbooks recording their processes and systems.
+I once wrote a Handbook on using Linkedin for a larger company that has many such handbooks recording their processes and systems.

 It was a fascinating experience.
 In researching available Linkedin advice and tips I found very little that was aimed at or relevant to business owners.
 The same is true for accountancy firms that need to advise and guide their staff on how to use Linkedin – from a ‘corporate’ perspective.
 And any such generic advice that does exist still needs to be tailored to the practice concerned.

 There is plenty of guidance out there for one-man bands, for consultants and for job hunters.
 A lot of this focuses on how to optimise your Linkedin profile so that you will be found, be attractive and be contacted.
 Much of this advice is good in itself but it’s incomplete.

 If you are responsible for a firm you need to consider a range of other issues including: